 There are plenty of occasions where a judicious application of technobabble will get you through, even when you’re completely making it up as you go along.
 Advice for writing horses often boils down to this, too — “whatever you do, just use the right words and you’ll be fine!” — but when it comes to horsemanship, throwing around terminology can be a particularly risky proposition, especially if you’re writing in anything but a modern-day setting.

 Humans have been keeping horses for many thousands of years, across numerous cultures, social strata, and time periods.
-Even in cases where two horsemen have a language in common, their terms will often not line up.
+Even in cases where two horsemen have a language in common, their vocabulary will often not line up.
 Terms used in the western United States might be entirely different from ones you’ll hear in the east, and both of them different still from those used in Britain, even though we’re all speaking the same language.

 Add in education, social class, local culture and customs, and you’ve got another layer of complication.
 Even things you’d think of as real basics, like a horse’s coat color, can have differing terms depending on the character’s background.
 You can point three different people at a red horse and ask them what that color is called, and get three different answers.
 Is it sorrel?
 Chestnut?
 Liver chestnut?
 Blond chestnut?
 Red dun?
 Technically a roan?
 The answer you’ll get depends a lot on who you’re asking, where they’re from, and how much they know about horses.